RESEARCH STARTER

 Koch has earned several awards and honors, including NASA Group Achievement Awards in 2005 and 2012.
 She received the Neil Armstrong Award of Excellence from the Astronaut Scholarship Foundation, the Astronautics Engineer Award from the National Space Club and Foundation, and the Global ATHENA Leadership Award from ATHENA International, all in 2020.

-Koch set a record for the longest single space flight by a woman, having spent 328 days in space.
-With the Artemis II mission, she was planned to be the first woman on a lunar mission and the only engineer on the crew.
-The mission was meant to serve as one stage in the process of eventually establishing a lunar base.
+Koch set a record for the longest single spaceflight by a woman, having spent 328 days in space.
+With the Artemis II mission, which was meant to serve as one stage in the process of eventually establishing a lunar base, she became the first woman on a lunar mission and joined her crew in breaking the 1970 record set by Apollo 13 for the farthest humans had ever traveled from Earth.

 Koch said she hoped to be an inspiration to future astronauts and scientists.